jschnab/linux-sysadmin/networking.md

-The tool `iptables` is a firewall included in many Linux distributions, that allows to control rules (accept, deny, etc) to apply to traffic on several chains (INPUT, FORWARD, OUTPUT by default).
+The tool `iptables` is a firewall included in many Linux distributions, that allows to control rules (accept, deny, etc) to apply to traffic on several chains (INPUT, FORWARD, OUTPUT for the `filter` routing table, which is the default one).

 You can list rules for a chain by running the following command (the *chain* argument is optional):